neo4jrb/activegraph/docs/ActiveNode.rst

 While three queries isn't ideal, it is better than the naive approach of one query for every call to an object's association (Thanks to `DataMapper <http://datamapper.org/why.html>`_ for the inspiration).

-For those times when you need to load all of your data with one Cypher query, however, you can do the following to give `ActiveNode` a hint:
+For those times when you need to load all of your data with one Cypher query, however, you can do the following to give `Node` a hint:

 .. code-block:: ruby